fastly/fastly-magento/README.md

 Fastly App service config page after you update your Design Exceptions.
 But, due to the configurability of Varnish, [inbound normalization of User-Agent strings is possible as an advanced configuration.](https://docs.fastly.com/guides/vcl/delivering-different-content-to-different-devices)
-This functionality can allow you to more-selectively control the CDN caching rules responsively as you update your Design Exceptions
+This functionality can allow you to more selectively control the CDN caching rules responsively as you update your Design Exceptions